 Intendente & Anjos

 Intendente first shot to fame in a New York Times article, this used to be a neighborhood avoided by travellers - but now, it's an 'up and coming' neighborhood, full of bars and restaurants.
-This is an easier, quieter place to live in Lisbon.
+This is an easier, quieter place to live in Lisbon, and home to Outsite Intendente.

 Santos is very close to Cais do Sodre, however it's slightly less connected to public transport, and further from the city centre action.
 There are plenty of beautiful places to stay here, and it's ideal for many remote workers choosing to stay in Lisbon.